DataScience4Psych/DataScience4Psych/docs/011_character-vectors.md

   - Standardized on [ICU regular expressions][icu-regex], so you can stop toggling `perl = TRUE/FALSE` at random.
   - Results come back in a form that is much friendlier for downstream work.
 * The [Strings chapter][r4ds-strings] of [R for Data Science][r4ds] [@wickham2016] is a great resource.
-* Older STAT 545 lessons on regular expressions have some excellent content.
-This lesson draws on them, but makes more rigorous use of stringr and uses example data that is easier to support long-term.
-  - [2014 Intro to regular expressions](#oldies) by TA Gloria Li (Appendix \@ref(oldies)).
-  - [2015 Regular expressions and character data in R](#oldies) by TA Kieran Samuk (Appendix \@ref(oldies)).
 * RStudio Cheat Sheet on [Regular Expressions in R][rstudio-regex-cheatsheet].
 * Regex testers:
   - [regex101.com][regex101]